According to Angular AsyncPipe documentation:

 We can be sure that our code will work faster as AsyncPipe allows us to change the

 changeDetection of our component to

-ChangeDetectionStrategy.Push, which (after me) is the best way to optimize a component and as well a good practice.
+ChangeDetectionStrategy.Push, which (after me) is the best way to optimize a component and also a good practice.

 Haven't you tried yet?
 Try it and let me know how it works for you 💻.